timbeaudet/knowledge_base/faq/today.md

 # Objectives for Today 2021-02-09

-- Going all in on the new level select screen from Sunday.
+- Adding new obstacles and things to avoid in the game!

 **Purpose**